• Skip to primary navigation

 • Place a large ice cube in a lowball glass.

 • Add in bourbon, peanut butter whiskey, cinnamon simple syrup, and bitters.
-Gently stir with a bar spoon to combine.
+Stir with a bar spoon to combine.

 • Express the oil of an orange peel over the glass, then drop in for garnish.